-(xiii) Any other relevant point.
-To be evaluated as a whole PG-423,424 7. (a) Who was Abul Fazal?
-Why is Akbar Nama considered as his one of the important contributions?
+To be e evaluated as a whole PG-423,424

+Who was Abul Fazal?
+Why is Akbar Nama considered as his one of

+important contributions ?
 Explain.
-ABUL FAZL 2+4=6 (i) Abul Fazl, Author of Akbar Nama was one of the Courtiers of Akbar's Court as an adviser and spokesperson for his policies. (ii) He was well-versed with Arabic, Persian, Greek philosophy and Sufism. (iii) He was an independent thinker who consistently opposed the views of the conservative Ulamas. (iv) Emperor's objective was to free the State from the control of religious orthodoxy. (v) In his role as court historian, Abul Fazl both shaped and articulated the ideas associated with the reign of Akbar. (vi) Any other relevant point.
-(Any Two Points to be explained) THE AKBAR NAMA (i) The Akbar Nama is one of the important illustrated official chronicles and was written by Abul Fazal. (ii) The manuscript has paintings of battles, sieges, hunts, building construction and court scenes. (iii) Abul Fazl worked on the Akbar Nama for thirteen years, repeatedly revising the draft. (iv) The chronicle is based on a range of sources, including actual records of events (waqai), official documents and oral testimonies of knowledgeable persons. (v) The Akbar Nama is divided into three books.
-The first two are chronicles and the third is Ain-i-Akbari. (vi) The first volume starts from the history of mankind from Adam to one celestial cycle of Akbar's life. (vii) The Akbar Nama was written to provide detailed information of the political events of Akbar's reign. (viii) The Akbar Nama also provide a detailed description of Akbar's empire-geographic, social, administrative and cultural-without reference to chronology. (ix) In the Ain-i-Akbari, the Mughal Empire was presented as having a diverse population consisting of Hindus, Jainas, Buddhists and Muslims and a composite culture. (x) This Indo-Persian style was patronized at Court, and there were a large number of writers who wanted to write like Abul Fazl. (xi) Any other relevant point.
-Any four points to be explained.
-Pg-230 Or 3+3=0
+2+4=

+UL FAZL

+(i) Abul Fazl, Author of Akbar Nama was one of the Courtiers of

+Akbar's Court as an adviser and spokesperson for his policies.

+(ii) He was well-versed with Arabic, Persian, Greek philosophy and

+Sufism.

+(iii) He was an independent thinker who consistently opposed the views

+of the conservative Ulamas.

+(iv) Emperor's objective was to free the State from the control of

+religious orthodoxy.

+(v) In his role as court historian, Abul Fazl both shaped and articulated

+the ideas associated with the reign of Akbar.

+( vi ) Any other relevant point.

+Any Two Points to be explained)

+E AKBAR NAMA

+(i) 1

+chronicles and was written by Abul Fazal.

+(ii)

+( construction and court scenes.

+(iii)

+revising the draft.

+( iv )

+records of events (waqai), official documents and oral testimonies of knowledgeable persons.

+(v)

+() chronicles and the third is Ain-i-Akbari .

+(

+(vi) •

+( one celestial cycle of Akbar's life.

+(vii)

+(viii) political events of Akbar's reign.
+The Akbar Nama also provide a detailed description of Akbar's

+(VIII)

+empire-geographic, social, administrative and cultural-without

+(in) reference to chronology.

+(ix) In the Ain-i-Akbari , the Mughal Empire was presented as having a diverse population consisting of Hindus, Jainas, Buddhists and

+Muslims and a composite culture.

+(2) •

+(x) • •

+(mi) large number of writers who wanted to write like Abul Fazl.
+Any other relevant point.

+(xi) four points to be explained.
+Pg-230

+Ally

+Or